 Synthetic biology won’t necessarily solve our problems.
 But it could make for a more interesting future if and when we get there.

 This essay has been reprinted from Volume magazine #35: Everything Under Control.
-The rest of the issue is available in our store.
 The author likes to thank Autodesk for the generous support during the research and writing of this article.